 Play your cards close to your chest

-Don’t play it too cool with the salesperson – if they think you’re just browsing they won’t put much effort into striking a deal.
-But don’t let them see how keen you are either.
-Make it clear you’re a serious buyer but only for the right price.
+While it's important that you don’t let the salesman know exactly how interested you are, you don’t want to play it too cool, either.
+If they think you’re just looking, then they won’t put much effort into offering you a deal.
+You need to make it clear that you’re a serious buyer – but only for the right price.

-If you go into a showroom and tell the salesperson you’re in a rush, they’ll assume you’re not serious about buying a car and will dismiss you with a full-price offer at best.
+If you say you’re in a rush, salespeople are less likely to think you’re a serious buyer.
+This means they’re likely to dismiss you with a full-price offer at best.

 Get a detailed quote before haggling